-- Failure to complete or submit assessment tasks on time (i.e. after 9:00 am on the due date) without a valid reason and supporting evidence - Not being present for an assessment task without a valid reason and accompanying evidence - Not making, what the teacher marking the assessment task considers to be, a genuine or serious attempt to complete an assessment - Serious malpractice
+- Failure to complete or submit assessment tasks on time (i.e. after 9:00 am on the due date) without a valid reason and supporting evidence. - Not being present for an assessment task without a valid reason and accompanying evidence. - Not making, what the teacher marking the assessment task considers to be, a genuine or serious attempt to complete an assessment. - Serious malpractice.

-Students who make a non-serious attempt will be required to re-submit or complete the task to a standard that meets the course outcomes as required by the ESA.
+Students who make a non-serious attempt will be required to re-submit or complete the task to a standard that meets the course outcomes as required by NESA.
 Refer to procedures below regarding non-serious attempts.

-16. OHS Procedures for advising students in writing when they are in danger of not meeting the assessment requirements in a course (N award determination warning letters)
+15. OHS procedures for advising students in writing when they are in danger of not meeting the assessment requirements in a course (n award determination warning letters)